Controls Technician Salary and Training Path

 The Bottom Line

-If you're starting from zero, the fastest path to a well-paying controls career in NYC runs through a structured BAS training program.
-The S+J model — 14 weeks of real training, followed by a paid internship with an actual employer — consistently produces technicians who reach full productivity in under a year.
+Controls technician salaries start strong in NYC and move quickly for people who develop real skills.
+If you're starting from zero, the fastest path runs through a structured BAS training program - 14 weeks of real training, followed by an onboarding pipeline with an actual employer.